- How does the district stay up-to-date with the most current recommendations, best practices and requirements in regards to district/school safety?

-- Our District officials maintain an active relationship with local and state law enforcement.
-This includes participating in the School Resource Deputy (SRD) program, and including law enforcement on the District-Wide Safety and Health Committee.
+- Ichabod Crane Central School District officials achieve this in a variety of ways.
+Our district officials maintain an active relationship with local and state law enforcement.
+This includes participating in the School Resource Deputy (SRD) program, Columbia County Safe Schools Team, Columbia County Threat Assessment Team, collaborating with Needham Risk Management and including law enforcement on the District-Wide Safety and Health Committee.

 - Our district also maintains an active relationship with our health and safety consultants, Needham Risk Management, to help ensure that the school district is in compliance and following best practices regarding school safety and security.